View MapView Map

 Get your West Cork stay off to a great start in Kinsale.

 On a calm day the harbour in Kinsale reflects colourful shopfronts and historic buildings like a picture perfect postcard.
-Kinsale is the first (or last) stop on the Wild Atlantic Way and is an unmissable haven for foodies with plenty of history and interesting walks to help build up your appetite.
+Kinsale is the first (or last) stop on the Wild Atlantic Way and is a haven for foodies, with plenty of history and interesting walks to help build up your appetite.

-A great way to get your bearings in Kinsale and to uncover the secrets of the place is on the Heritage Walk.
-Your guide, Kinsale native Dermot Ryan has plenty of rich history to draw upon.
-The town dates back nearly 1,000 years and is the site of a famous battle between Irish, English and Spanish forces that proved the swansong for Gaelic Ireland.
+A great way to get your bearings in Kinsale and to uncover the secrets of the place is on the Heritage Town Walk.
+Your guide, Kinsale native Dermot Ryan, has plenty of rich history to draw upon.
+The town dates back nearly 1,000 years and is the site of a famous battle between Irish, English and Spanish forces that proved to be the swansong for Gaelic Ireland.

 Charles Fort

-As you wander along the harbour watch out for the signposted Scilly Walk which takes you along a coastal trail to picturesque Summercove.
-Stop at the Bulman restaurant and take in the views with a coffee before heading up the road to Charles Fort, a star-shaped military fortress that was constructed in the 1600s.
+As you wander along the harbour watch out for the signposted Scilly Walk which takes you along a coastal trail to stunning Summercove.
+Stop at The Bulman Bar and Restaurant and take in the views with a coffee before heading up the road to Charles Fort, a star-shaped military fortress that was constructed in the 1600s during the reign of King Charles II.
+The terrain is quite uneven so be sure to wear suitable footwear.

-On Market Street, Bastion is an intimate wine bistro that like most Kinsale restaurants makes the most of superb local seafood to earn itself a Michelin star.
-Three other Kinsale eateries rate a Michelin-mention, including the, ahem, catchily-titled Fishy FishyMax’s Wine Bar on Main Street and nearby Finn’s Table.
+Back on the mainland, finish your evening with a lovely meal in one of the town's nationally-renowned restaurants.
+On Market Street, Bastion is an intimate wine bistro that, like most Kinsale restaurants, makes the most of superb local seafood to earn itself a Michelin star.
+Although Bastion is the only local joint with a star, three other Kinsale eateries rate a Michelin Guide mention, including the Bib Gourmand Saint Francis Provisions.

 The Old Head Kinsale & Signal Tower